NABSQNO 12S-503108-4103439 Utah MAP

 Whatever its statistics, magnificent Rainbow Bridge is truly one of the wonders of the world to behold.
 Rainbow Bridge is an adult meander natural bridge eroded through Navajo sandstone.
 Click here for a 3D photo of Rainbow Bridge.

 Rainbow Bridge is in Rainbow Bridge National Monument, Utah, next to Lake Powell.
 The easiest way to visit this arch is by boat on Lake Powell.
 Boat tours from Wahweap Marina provide half-day tours and full-day tours (the latter allows you to see more of the side canyons on Lake Powell).
-For information or reservations, contact Lake Powell Resorts and Marinas at 1-800-528-6154.
+You can get further information or reservations online or at 1-800-528-6154.

 Backpacking to the Rainbow